Zeeetu/growtopiawiki/README.md

     }
 ```

+where 914 is the itemid of green chemical (first ingredient), and 15 is amount of green chemicals required (first ingredient), etc..
 if the recipe requires a certain combiner, the dictionary has the "combiner" key, which is the itemid of the required combiner.

 ## 🔎 how it works